Salamanca (Madrid): History

 The population of Madrid at the beginning of the 19th century was about 220,000, increasing to 300,000 inhabitants in the late 1850s.
 However, the city was still enclosed within the defensive wall built in 1625 by king Philip IV of Spain, which blocked the city's growth.
 In 1857, the government allowed the then Minister of Public Works and Transportation Claudio Moyano to expand the city (Plan Castro).
 Queen Isabella II allowed this in 1860 and the defensive walls were torn down in order to build the first Madrilian ensanche.
-Don José de Salamanca y Mayol, Marquis of Salamanca, gave his name to the area because of his involvement in the project.
+Don José de Salamanca y Mayol, 1st Marquess of Salamanca, gave his name to the area because of his involvement in the project.
 It was completely urbanized by 1927.

 Since then, the Salamanca district has been one of the most representative areas for bourgeois madrileños.
 Salamanca is in the outer area of the Rondas, where the neighborhoods of Guindalera and Fuente del Berro originated with more spontaneous urban development.
 Nowadays, the Salamanca district is one of the wealthiest areas in Madrid and some of its streets, such as Goya or Serrano, are some of the most expensive streets in Spain.